cakephp/docs/en/development/routing.rst

 Route elements
 --------------

-You can specify your own route elements, doing so gives you the power to define places in the URL where parameters for controller actions should lie.
+You can specify your own route elements and doing so gives you the power to define places in the URL where parameters for controller actions should lie.
 When a request is made, the values for these route elements are found in ``$this->request->params`` on the controller.
-This is different than named parameters are handled, so note the
+This is different than how named parameters are handled, so note the
 difference: named parameters (/controller/action/name:value) are found in ``$this->request->params['named']``, whereas custom route element data is found in ``$this->request->params``.
 When you define